101 Dalmatians party ideas! A spotted affair with a menu inspired by the English countryside.

 As a fun little bonus, I baked homemade Kanine Krunchies inspired by the dog treat commercial on TV featured in the movie.
 Made with peanut butter and pumpkin purée (I used my homemade fairytale pumpkin purée because I had some in the freezer), these treats smell delicious and are pretty healthy for dogs!
 Henry is absolutely obsessed with them.
 He even licks the carpet where the treat was when he’s finished.
 Get the recipe here.

+I hope you loved these 101 Dalmatians party ideas.
 Want to see more?
 Watch the 101 Dalmatians episode of The Rose Table:

 Thanks for reading!
 Binge watch all of my Disney Dinners here.